splunk/public-o11y-docs/gdi/opentelemetry/opentelemetry.rst

 See the features available for the Collector:

 * See how to perform common actions and tasks with the Collector at :ref:`collector-how-to`.
 For example, learn how to :ref:`collector-remove-data` to strip data out of your telemetry, including PII.
-* Learn about the discovery mode to detect metrics.
+* Learn about automatic discovery and configuration (formerly zero configuration auto instrumentation) to detect telemetry data.
 See :ref:`discovery_mode`.
 * Activate automatic discovery so that the Collector can automatically grab traces from your application, and add metrics for certain types of calls.
 See :ref:`discovery_mode`.

 For more information: